zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        .. type:: string
           :required: false

      - The gift card brand to use for the payment.
-These issuers are not dynamically available through the Issuers API, but can be retrieved by using the ``issuers`` include in the Methods API.
+These issuers can be retrieved by using the ``issuers`` :ref:`include in the Methods API <method-includes>`.
 If you need a brand not in the list, contact our support department.
+We can also support closed-loop cards.

        If only one issuer is activated on your account, you can omit this parameter.

        Possible values: ``nationalebioscoopbon`` ``nationaleentertainmentcard`` ``kunstencultuurcadeaukaart``
        ``podiumcadeaukaart`` ``vvvgiftcard`` ``webshopgiftcard`` ``yourgift``